devvoid/d20_dice_roller/README.md

 `$r 2d20+5` - Rolls two 20-sided dice, with a modifier of 5.

 Obviously, the numbers can be substituted for any numbers you need.
-Spaces are completely ignored; `2     d 23` is the exact same as `2d23`.

 ## License